Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

 Our aim is to care for you as we would care for our own family.
 You will be treated courteously, with respect, and not be rushed.
-We promise to listen to you, understand your needs and give you the information you need to make your own decisions on your health.
+We promise to listen to you, understand your needs and give you the information you need to make your own decisions about your health.

-All podiatrists in our professional and friendly team go through a minimum of 40 hours per year of CDP (continuing Professional Development) outside of their normal working hours.
+All podiatrists in our professional and friendly team go through a minimum of 40 hours per year of CDP (Continuing Professional Development) outside of their normal working hours.
 You are assured that they are exceptionally well trained to look after all your needs.

 Revere footwear provides all day comfort, functionality and support by enhancing foot health for those experiencing heel pain, tired aching feet, sore knees and lower back pain.
 Designed in collaboration with leading footwear experts to provide maximum adjustability to support many foot types.